National Climate Assessment Warns Of Worse Extreme Weather Disasters, Contradicts President Trump

-In the wake of the California wildfires, a federal report issued a new report on climate change warned that the United States will continue to experience even more extreme disasters as a result of the changing weather.
+In the wake of the California wildfires, a federal report on climate change warned that the United States will continue to experience even more extreme disasters as a result of the changing weather.
 The information detailed in the missive directly contradicts President Donald Trump’s thoughts on the matter.

-According to an AP News report, on Friday, the White House quietly released the data from the The National Climate Assessment.
-The study’s authors believe that releasing the details on Black Friday was an attempt by the Trump administration to bury the conclusions as well as suppress the climate science included in it.
+According to an AP News report, on Friday, the White House quietly released the data from the the National Climate Assessment.
+The study’s authors believe that releasing the details on Black Friday was an attempt by the Trump administration to bury the conclusions, as well as suppress the climate science included in it.
 Typically, the report had a December release date originally.

-Scientists and officials from 13 federal agencies collaborated on the paper, and it was written before California experienced the inferno that left such devastation in The Golden State.
+Scientists and officials from 13 federal agencies collaborated on the paper, and it was written before California experienced the inferno that left such devastation in the Golden State.
 Even Hurricanes Florence and Michael were not included in the write-up’s evaluation of severe weather situations in the U.S.

+According to the report, climate change is to blame for the recent disasters.

 “Warmer and drier conditions have contributed to an increase in large forest fires in the western United States and interior Alaska.”